How To Enhance Your Sauna Experience

 1. WORKOUT BEFORE YOUR SAUNA SESSION

-Combining saunas and exercise is a proven way to extend your life span and improve overall health.
-Having two rounds of sweat leaves you feeling incredibly refreshed and healthy.
+Combining saunas and exercise is a proven way to extend your life span and considerably improve your health.

 3. AVOID EATING BEFORE GOING TO THE SAUNA